Alastair Kendall - Foundation Governor (Chair of Governors)

 Steve Boyd - Co-opted Governor

-Steve is a Chartered Surveyor now working for a UK Bank, usually based in Bristol.
+Steve has recently retired from a UK Bank after 29 years working as a Chartered Surveyor and now is working part-time in an advisory capacity for a UK wide Valuation Company.
+He is now home based.
 Both his children attended The British School more years ago than he cares to remember!
 He was previously a Parent Governor in the 1990's, as well as serving on the PTA both here and at KLB.
 He has been committed to involvement in the community over the years, including helping set up the Community Cinema and more recently in helping to organise the Blues Festival.
 He is looking forward to renewing his affinity with The British School and promoting it within the community.